-Risotto is a traditional dish of Italian cuisine, typical of the Lombardy region.
-Made with rice, vegetable broth, saffron, dry white wine, onion, green bell pepper, red bell pepper, olive oil, and salt, risotto is famous for its creamy and flavorful texture.
-It is a versatile first course that can be enriched with additional ingredients such as mushrooms, cheese, or seafood.
+Risotto is a traditional dish of Italian cuisine, typical of the Lombardia region.
+Prepared with rice, vegetable broth, saffron, dry white wine, onion, green pepper, red pepper, olive oil and salt, risotto is famous for its creamy and flavorful texture.
+It is a versatile first course that can be enriched with additional ingredients such as mushrooms, cheese or seafood.
 Perfect for cold winter days, risotto is a must in Italian cuisine.

-Finely chop the onion and let it soften in a pan with a few tablespoons of oil, then add the rice and toast it over high heat, then pour in the white wine and let it evaporate
+Finely chop the onion and soften it in a pan with a few tablespoons of oil, then add the rice and toast it over high heat; then moisten it with the white wine and let it evaporate.

-Continue cooking the risotto by adding hot vegetable broth gradually as the liquid is absorbed
+Continue cooking the risotto by adding hot vegetable broth little by little as the liquid is absorbed.

-At the end of cooking, dilute the saffron with a ladle of broth and add it to the rice along with the bell peppers, which you have washed, diced, and stewed for 15 minutes with a few tablespoons of olive oil and 1/2 ladle of broth
+At the end of cooking, dissolve the saffron in a ladle of broth and add it to the rice along with the peppers, which you will have washed, diced, and braised for 15 minutes with a few tablespoons of olive oil and half a ladle of broth.

 Pan